Severson-Group/eMach/docs/source/EM_analyzers/winding_factors.rst

-Winding factors :math:`\bar{k}_\text{w}` are a way to quantify the effectiveness of a winding and affect various properties of an electric machine including harmonics present in the airgap field, electric loading, etc. They can be thought of as a proportion of the geometric vector sum of coil side phases in a phase winding over the algebraic sum, or mathematically using the following expression usign a single phase:
+Winding factors :math:`\bar{k}_\text{w}` are a way to quantify the effectiveness of a winding and affect various properties of an electric machine including harmonics present in the airgap field, electric loading, etc. They can be thought of as a proportion of the geometric vector sum of coil side phases in a phase winding over the algebraic sum, or mathematically using the following expression using a single phase:

 .. math::